-The notion of a Courant algebroid was introduced in \cite{lwx} in the study of the double of a Lie bialgebroid \cite{MackenzieX:1994}.
+The notion of a Courant algebroid was introduced by Liu, Weinstein and Xu in \cite{lwx} in the study of the double of a Lie bialgebroid \cite{MackenzieX:1994}.
 An alternative definition was given in \cite{Roytenbergphdthesis}.
 See the review article \cite{Schwarzbach4} for more information.
 Roughly speaking, a Courant algebroid is a vector bundle, whose section space is a Leibniz algebra, together with an anchor map and a nondegenerate symmetric bilinear form, such that some compatibility conditions are satisfied.
 If a skew-symmetric bracket is used, in \cite{rw}, the authors showed that the underlying algebraic structure of a Courant algebroid is a Lie 2-algebra, which is the categorification of a Lie algebra \cite{baez:2algebras,Roytenberg5}.
-See \cite{IkedaXu} for more details about derived QP-manifolds and AKSZ sigma models with boundaries.

 In \cite{Ikeda}, the authors studied QP-manifolds of degree 3 and derived a new 4-dimensional topological field theory by the AKSZ construction.
 The authors showed that a QP-manifold of degree 3 gives rise to a Lie algebroid up to homotopy (Ikeda-Uchino algebroid), and analyzed its algebraic and geometric structures.